 Rocky Mountain College is located in the suburban setting of Billings, Montana.

-If you want to see Rocky Mountain College for yourself, plan a visit.
+If you want to see Rocky Mountain College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 90 to Billings, or book a flight to the nearest airport, Billings Logan International.

 You can also take a virtual campus tour to get a sense of what Rocky Mountain College and Billings are like without leaving home.

 The deadline for Fall first-year applications to Rocky Mountain College is Continuous processing.